dimamik/Hackathon-IO/Readme.md

+The app is deployed to https://vaporwiet.netlify.app/

-# To run the server:
+# To run the server locally:

 ## Need to have: